The Best VPN of 2021: Windows, Mac, Android & iOS

 - Server performance data

 As you can see, in the worst case, this can be pretty much the same data an ISP collects.
-Combining, for instance, your credit card data with your browsing history allows a VPN provider to create a very accurate profile on you.
+Combining, for instance, your credit card data with your browsing history allows a VPN service to create a very accurate profile on you.

 In a recent interview with the CDT (Center for Democracy and Technology), ExpressVPN explained the data they collect and closed with the comment: “None of the data enable ExpressVPN or anyone else to match an individual to specific network activity or behavior.”
 In other words: It doesn’t collect any sensitive information on you.